-Anti-Money Laundering and combating the Financing of Terrorism (AML/ CFT) Framework
+Anti-Money Laundering and combating the Financing of Terrorism (AML/CFT) Framework

-At Unity Bank Plc, we are committed to the fight against money laundering and terrorism financing, all form of financial crimes and proliferation of weapons of mass destruction.
+At Unity Bank Plc, we are committed to the fight against Money Laundering, Terrorism Financing/ Proliferation Financing, all form of financial crimes and proliferation of weapons of mass destruction.
 All Staff are trained to ensure strict adherence to the framework.
-The framework clearly sets out the Bank approach to the identification, mitigation and management of the AML/CFT risks that can be reasonably anticipated.
-The Bank adopts risk-based approach to mitigate against AML/CFT risks.
+The framework clearly sets out the Bank approach to the identification, mitigation and management of the AML/CFT/ CPF risks that can be reasonably anticipated.
+The Bank adopts riskbased approach to mitigate against AML/CFT/CPF risks.